A modelling and computational study of the frustration index in signed networks: Evaluating performance against the literature

-We also compute the frustration index for two datasets of international relations networks.
+We also compute the frustration index for two data sets of international relations networks.
 In international relation networks, countries and their relations are represented by nodes and edges of signed graphs.
-We use the Correlates of War (CoW) \cite{correlatesofwar2004} dataset which has 51 instances of networks with up to 1247 edges \cite{patrick_doreian_structural_2015} and the United Nations General Assembly (UNGA) \cite{macon2012community} dataset which has 62 instances of networks with up to 15531 edges \cite{figueiredo2014maximum}.
+We use the Correlates of War (CoW) \cite{correlatesofwar2004} data set which has 51 instances of networks with up to 1247 edges \cite{patrick_doreian_structural_2015} and the United Nations General Assembly (UNGA) \cite{macon2012community} data set which has 62 instances with up to 15531 edges when converted into signed networks by \cite{figueiredo2014maximum}.
+Figueiredo and Frota provide detailed explanation on the process of creating signed networks from the UNGA data \cite{figueiredo2014maximum}.

-The CoW signed network dataset is constructed by Doreian and Mrvar \cite{patrick_doreian_structural_2015} based on signed international relations between countries in 1946-1999.
-They have also attempted to compute the frustration index in the CoW dataset \cite{patrick_doreian_structural_2015}.
-However, their procedure does not find the optimal values in general.
-The values of $L(G)$ we have obtained using our optimisation models prove the values reported in \cite{patrick_doreian_structural_2015} to be sub-optimal for all 51 time windows.
-Doreian and Mrvar have not reported any solve time, but the solve times of our models for each instance of the CoW dataset is $\leq 0.1$ seconds.
+The CoW signed network data set is constructed by Doreian and Mrvar \cite{patrick_doreian_structural_2015} based on signed international relations between countries in 1946-1999.
+In their analysis, some numerical results provided on the CoW data set are referred to as line index \cite{patrick_doreian_structural_2015}.
+However, the values of $L(G)$ we have obtained using our optimisation models prove that values reported in \cite{patrick_doreian_structural_2015} for the 51 time frames of the network are never the smallest number of edges whose removal results in balance.
+Doreian and Mrvar have not reported any solve time, but have suggested that determining their line index is in general a polynomial-time hard problem \cite{patrick_doreian_structural_2015}.
+The solve times of our models for each instance of the CoW data set is $\leq 0.1$ seconds.

 We also tested our three models on the UNGA instances.
-The UNGA dataset is based on voting on the UN resolutions In this dataset, instances refer to annual UNGA sessions between 1946 and 2008.
-Figure~\ref{fig2.5} shows the solve times instances of this dataset.
+The UNGA data set is based on voting on the UN resolutions.
+In this data set, instances refer to annual UNGA sessions between 1946 and 2008.
+Figure~\ref{3fig2.5} shows the solve times of our models for instances of this data set.

-Figure~\ref{fig2.5} shows that most UNGA instances can be solved in less that 5 seconds using any of the three models.
-The XOR and ABS models solve all UNGA instances in less than a minute, while solving AND model for instance 21 and instance 25 take 75 and 118 seconds respectively.
-These two harder instances have the highest values of the frustration index ($L(G)=616$ and $L(G)=611$ respectively) in the UNGA dataset.
+As it can be seen in Figure~\ref{3fig2.5}, most UNGA instances can be solved in less that 5 seconds using any of the three models.
+The XOR and the ABS models solve all UNGA instances in less than a minute, while solving the AND model for instance 21 and instance 25 takes about 75 and 118 seconds respectively.
+These two harder instances have the highest values of the frustration index ($L(G)=616$ and $L(G)=611$ respectively) in the UNGA data set.